Skip to content

 Explainability as Exculpatory Evidence

 A company that can produce documented audits of its models — what data they were trained on, what bias tests were run, what corrective measures were adopted and when — is in a position to show that management neither knew of nor consented to any discriminatory operation.
-Conversely, the absence of any audit trail makes that defense very difficult to sustain: if nobody ever examined the system, the argument that its results were diligently supervised collapses.
+Conversely, the absence of any audit trail makes that defence very difficult to sustain: if nobody ever examined the system, the argument that its results were diligently supervised collapses.
 The practical recommendation for the Compliance Officer is to treat every audit, test and remediation as evidence that may one day need to be produced in court, with dates, signatures and version control.
 In practice this also means keeping the documentation alive: an audit carried out years ago says little about the model that is running today.

 Practical Steps for 2026